Kishore-52/Indoor-Blind-Navigation/README.md

 GPS-based navigation is often unreliable inside buildings.
 This project provides an affordable indoor navigation solution for visually impaired people using a Raspberry Pi-based intelligent belt.

-The webcam captures the surrounding environment, while a custom-trained YOLO model detects indoor objects and obstacles.
+The webcam continuously captures the surrounding environment, while a custom-trained **Edge Impulse object-detection model** identifies important indoor objects and obstacles.
+The model achieved an accuracy of **93.8%** and can detect four object classes:

+* Person
+* Table
+* Chair
+* Door

 Ultrasonic sensors measure the distance to nearby obstacles, and the system provides voice instructions such as moving left, moving right, or stopping.

 An IMU sensor detects whether the user turns in the wrong direction.
-An LED light automatically improves camera visibility in low-light environments.
+An LED light automatically improves webcam visibility in low-light environments.

 ---

 ## ✨ Key Features

 * Real-time indoor object and obstacle detection
+* Edge Impulse-based object-detection model
+* Model accuracy of **93.8%**
+* Detection of people, tables, chairs, and doors
 * Distance measurement using ultrasonic sensors
 * Voice-based navigation guidance
 * Left, right, and front obstacle identification
 * Wrong-turn detection using an IMU sensor
 * Buzzer warning for dangerous or incorrect movement
 * Automatic LED activation in low-light conditions
-* Custom-trained YOLO object-detection model
 * Raspberry Pi-based portable implementation
 * Wearable belt design